 Have a main theme and keyword

-Having a main theme and keyword help optimize the blog for what you’re talking about.
-For instance if you’re talking about recruiting, make that your theme and keyword.
+Having the main theme and keyword help optimize the blog for what you’re talking about.
+For instance, if you’re talking about recruiting, make that your theme and keyword.
 You don’t want to overuse the word recruiting, but you want to make sure you use it 3-4 times.
-This will help google pick up better quality scores in your blog because you’re using a keyword that you’re focusing on.
+This will help Google pick up better quality scores in your blog because you’re using a keyword that you’re focusing on.
 Next time you write a blog keep that in mind.
 Don’t do it so often you seem like a drone or computer, be human and mindful.

-Just as a reminder blogs are due the Sunday before your regularly scheduled day.
+Just as a reminder blogs are due the Monday before your regularly scheduled day.
 If you have any questions about the frequency or posting dates, please let me know.
-With 25 and growing regular contributors we’re going to focus on making this a strict deadline.
-The reason we’re being so strict is because Jessica and I are a two person team and we need to be able to plan our weeks to deliver a great blog as well as additional resources.
+The reason we’re being so strict with our deadline is that Jessica and I are a two person team and we need to be able to plan our weeks to deliver a great blog as well as additional resources.

-Blog Word Count: Please try and keep your blogs between 600-800 words max, but at least 500.
+Blog Word Count: Please try and keep your blogs between 250-800 words max.
+I prefer the longer content does better-compared because the posts are more meaty and focused on HR and recruiting topics.
 I am finding more success using longer form content and have posted blogs up to 1200 words.

-Automating Your Social Media Sharing : We recommend either one of three options IFTTT, Buffer or Hootsuite.
+Automating Your Social Media Sharing: We recommend either one of three options IFTTT, Buffer, Zapier, Hootsuite or Twibble.io.
 These allow you to post a tweet every time a blog post publishes to the site.
 Your account will tweet no more than 2-3 times per day.
 This helps enhance everyone’s blog by promoting together to our different communities on social networks.
 I’m happy to help you set up.
-Email me at firstname.lastname@example.org or click here to read a step by step tutorial.
+Email me at email@example.com or click here to read a step by step tutorial.

-Wanting to use a blog from Blogging4Jobs for your personal or business blog?
+Wanting to use a blog from Workology for your personal or business blog?
 Here are some rules:

-- Content on blogging4jobs.com must be original and cannot be reposted from a personal or business blog.
+- Content on workology.com must be original and cannot be reposted from a personal or business blog.

-- Content needs to be changed at least 30% with a completely new title.
+- Content needs to be changed by at least 30% with a completely new title.

-- Blogs that you’re wanting to use from blogging4jobs.com needs to be at least 1 month old on our site to repost.
+- Blogs that you’re wanting to use from workology.com needs to be at least 1 month old on our site to repost.

-- Links should be posted and titled “Originally posted on Blogging4Jobs” with a link to the blog.
+- Links should be posted and titled “Originally posted on Workology” with a link to the blog.